adelevie/ParseAppsScript/README.md

 ### Cron example

 Let's say you're running a script that will tally the score for a multiplayer game.
-You have a class called `Game` with the boolean field `scored` and the integer fields `homeScore` and `awayScore`.
+You have a class called `Game` with the boolean field `scored`, the integer fields `homeScore` and `awayScore`, and a string field `winner`.

 Let's load some sample data: